apache/arrow-adbc/docs/source/format/how_manager.rst

 How Drivers and the Driver Manager Work Together
 ================================================

-.. note:: This document focuses on drivers/applications using the C API
+.. note:: This document focuses on drivers/applications that implement or
-          definitions in adbc.h.
-That means C/C++/Python/Ruby, and possibly C#/Go.
+          consume the C API definitions in adbc.h.
+That includes C/C++, Python, and Ruby; and possibly C#, Go, and Rust (when implementing or consuming drivers via FFI).

 When an application calls a function like :cpp:func:`AdbcStatementExecuteQuery`, how does it "know" what function in